 Level TF Operation Thinking Framework-Informed Descriptor

-Assessments should reveal learner cognitive processes, not just task completion levels.
-The shift from level 5-6 to 7-8 is about *how* they think.
-It moves from explaining causes to evaluating different perspectives (Researcher, Date).
+Assessments should show how learners think, not just how much work they finish.
+The shift from level 5-6 to 7-8 is about cognitive processes.
+Learners move from explaining causes to evaluating perspectives, weighing evidence and noticing system effects.

 This also makes the rubric usable as a formative assessment tool.
-Partway through a unit, you can ask students: 'Which level is your current draft at?'
-A student can identify whether they are writing at the Compare level or the Cause and Effect level.
+Partway through a unit, you can ask learners: 'Which level is your current draft at?'
+A learner can identify whether they are writing at the Compare level or the Cause and Effect level.
 That is a meaningful metacognitive question.
 "Is this adequately detailed?" is not.

 The SOLO Taxonomy Connection

-Biggs and Collis (1982) developed SOLO Taxonomy, familiar to many teachers.
-SOLO progresses through five levels.
-These are prestructural, unistructural, multistructural, relational, and extended abstract.
-The Thinking Framework operations align with SOLO, helping learners in IB programmes.
+Biggs and Collis (1982) developed SOLO Taxonomy, which many teachers know.
+It has five levels: prestructural, unistructural, multistructural, relational and extended abstract.
+The Thinking Framework operations match these levels.
+This makes them useful for learners in IB programmes.

-Where SOLO provides a description of the structure of student responses, the Thinking Framework provides the operation that produces that structure.
-A student at SOLO's "relational" level is performing Cause and Effect or Compare thinking.
-A student at "extended abstract" is performing Perspective or Systems Thinking.
+Where SOLO provides a description of the structure of learner responses, the Thinking Framework provides the operation that produces that structure.
+A learner at SOLO's "relational" level is performing Cause and Effect or Compare thinking.
+A learner at "extended abstract" is performing Perspective or Systems Thinking.
 The two frameworks are complementary: SOLO tells you what you see in the work, the Thinking Framework tells you what to design for.

 Teachers often wrongly award level 7-8 for detailed factual knowledge.
 SOLO multistructural responses list facts without connections (Biggs & Collis, 1982).
 These belong in level 3-4, despite detail.
 The Thinking Framework clarifies this better than the IB rubric.